State Leadership Conference 2015 Overview

 We have designed SLC around a variety of program formats — large and small group sessions, workshops and networking sessions — to maximize the practical information you will take back home.
 For this reason, we encourage each delegation to send one representative to each of the concurrent sessions wherever possible, so that information can be pooled and shared afterward.

-As always, SLC will be a busy time, so if you would like time to sightsee, we recommend coming in early or staying on in Washington after the conference concludes.
+As always, the SLC schedule is packed with important activities and events so if you would like time to sightsee, we recommend coming in early or remaining in Washington, D.C. after the conference concludes.
 Please feel free to contact Dan Abrahamson or Susan Lazaroff at (800) 374-2723 or (202) 336-5864 with any questions.